 If you need help finding out if your computer meets the specifications below, click here.

 DPI for Mac v6 is only supported to run on OS X 10.11, El Capitan.
 Remember, the Dragon application on the Mac is not the same as Dragon for Windows, and you cannot install them across platforms.

-UPDATE: Dragon Professional Individual for Mac v6.0.1 and higher is now supported on OS X 10.12 Sierra!
+UPDATE: Dragon Professional Individual for Mac v6.0.6 is now available and supports OS X 10.12 Sierra!

 - Intel® Core 2 Duo 2.4 Ghz

 - Intel Core i3, i5 or i7 series processors are preferred